Quantum noise in a squeezed-light-enhanced multiparameter quantum sensor

-\paragraph{Acknowledgments} The authors thank Charikleia Troullinou for discussion and useful comments on the manuscript.
+\paragraph{Acknowledgments} The authors thank Charikleia Troullinou for discussion and useful comments on the manuscript, and Piotr Sierant for his help with data processing.
 This work was supported by the European Union (ERC, Field-SEER, 101097313), (QUANTIFY 101135931), European Defense Fund (EDF) under grant agreement EDF-2021-DIS-RDIS-ADEQUADE (101074977), Spanish Ministry of Science MCIN project SAPONARIA (PID2021-123813NB-I00), ``NextGenerationEU/PRTR.''
 (Grant FJC2021-047840-I) and ``Severo Ochoa'' Center of Excellence CEX2019-000910-S and CEX2024-001490-S; Generalitat de Catalunya through the CERCA program, DURSI grant No. 2021 SGR 01453 and QSENSE (GOV/51/2022).
 Fundaci\'{o} Privada Cellex; Fundaci\'{o} Mir-Puig.
 Funded by the European Union.
+DMA acknowledges funding from the European Union’s Horizon Europe research and innovation programme under the MSCA Grant Agreement No. 101081441.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.
 Neither the European Union nor the granting authority can be held responsible for them. \\